edames/developer-exercise/README.md

 ## Objective

 Build a responsive site for mortgage products.
+Be creative.

 ## System Requirements
 * Git